-Adjacent to the Tamar River, and featuring an abundance of boardwalks and paths these parks are popular with walkers and cyclists.
+Adjacent to the Tamar River, these parks are Launceston's most popular riverside destination.
+Featuring an abundance of boardwalks and paths these parks are popular with walkers and cyclists.
 To keep you even fitter, other attractions include a skate park, play space and outdoor gym.
+History lovers will also enjoy these parks.
 Royal Park was the site for Launceston's first military barracks.
 The parks are conveniently located to access other nearby attractions including the Queen Victoria Art Gallery, the Seaport and the Cataract Gorge Reserve.